Department of Anthropology

 Adjunct Associate Professors

-Lorraine V. Aragon, Marisol de la Cadena, Kia Caldwell, William S. Lachicotte Jr., Michael C. Lambert, Brett H. Riggs, Barry F. Saunders, John F. Scarry, Philip W. Setel.
+Lorraine V. Aragon, Marisol de la Cadena, Kia Caldwell, William S. Lachicotte Jr., Michael C. Lambert, Lauren Leve, Brett H. Riggs, Barry F. Saunders, Patricia Sawin, John F. Scarry, Philip W. Setel.

 Adjunct Assistant Professors

-Mara Buchbinder, Jennie Burnet, Lauren Leve, Flora Lu, Todd Ramon Ochoa, Shoshaunna P. Parks, Karaleah Reichart, Beverly A. Sizemore, Sandy Smith-Nonini, Laurie C. Steponaitis.
+Mara Buchbinder, Jennie Burnet, Hannah Gill, Flora Lu, Todd Ramon Ochoa, Karaleah Reichart, Beverly A. Sizemore, Sandy Smith-Nonini, Laurie C. Steponaitis.

 Anthropology, as a distinctive social science, provides students with the theories and methods associated with the systematic study of cultural, historical, and biological dimensions of human diversity.
 A hallmark of anthropology is field work in which studies are carried out in everyday settings beyond the abstractions of the classroom, library, or laboratory.
 This perspective derives from the history of anthropology as the systematic study of other cultures and populations—that is, those that appear especially different from the anthropologists’ own standpoint.
 Today, anthropologists also study their own societies, seeking to cultivate the perspective that all societies call for explanations within the wider scope of human experience.
 As such, anthropology offers the undergraduate student one of the best introductions possible to our past and to contemporary worlds characterized by increasing diversity; by global, international, and regional interconnectedness; by important cultural innovations; and most recently, by interdisciplinary and cross-disciplinary discovery.